hathach/tinyusb/docs/porting.md

 ##### dcd_edpt_xfer

 `dcd_edpt_xfer` is responsible for configuring the peripheral to send or receive data from the host. "xfer" is short for "transfer". **This is one of the core methods you must implement for TinyUSB to work (one other is the interrupt handler).**  Data from the host is the OUT direction and data to the host is IN.
-In other words, direction is relative to the host.

-`dcd_edpt_xfer` is used for all endpoints including the control endpoint 0.
+It  is used for all endpoints including the control endpoint 0.
 Make sure to handle the zero-length packet STATUS packet on endpoint 0 correctly.
 It may be a special transaction to the peripheral.

 Besides that, all other transactions are relatively straight-forward.
 The endpoint address provides the endpoint number and direction which usually determines where to write the buffer info.
 The buffer and its length are usually written to a specific location in memory and the peripheral is told the data is valid.
 (Maybe by writing a 1 to a register or setting a counter register to 0 for OUT or length for IN.)

-The transmit buffer is NOT guarenteed to be word-aligned.

 One potential pitfall is that the buffer may be longer than the maximum endpoint size of one USB packet.
 Some peripherals can handle transmitting multiple USB packets for a provided buffer (like the SAMD21).